Professor-Ruiz/Master-Assignment-Template/docs/README.md

 5. Delete the entire [docs folder](/docs) along with both its files (README.md & _config.yml) from your assignment template.
 It includes this readme file intended for teachers only, and the config file makes the public webpage pretty :)

 ## Create an assignment in GitHub Classroom
-> Once you've created an assignment repository template, you'll want to create an assignment.
+> Once you've created an assignment repository template, you'll can create an assignment.

 1. Navigate to [https://classroom.github.com/classrooms](https://classroom.github.com/classrooms)